RyanNDao/example-landing-page/README.md

 ## About
 This is a repo for the landing page project.
 This assignment is about learning the basics of CSS

+## Features
+This is an rudimentary landing page with CSS for cosmetics